Lebanon says minister's comments on Yemen war are not policy | Law-Order

 The Lebanese government sought to avert diplomatic fallout from comments made by the information minister before he took office that were critical of the Saudi-led military intervention in Yemen, saying the remarks were his opinion and not policy.

-In the show, Kordahi said the Houthis were defending themselves.
-"Are they attacking anyone?," he said.
-When asked about drone attacks, which the Houthis have launched repeatedly into Saudi Arabia along with missiles, he answered: "Yes, but see also the damage that is being done to them as a nation ... they are being bombed by planes".
+He said he would not resign.
+When asked during the show about drone attacks, which the Houthis have launched repeatedly into Saudi Arabia along with missiles, he answered: "Yes, but see also the damage that is being done to them as a nation ... they are being bombed by planes".

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)